-At Slaton Junior High School, Katie Negen is a valuable asset to the leadership team, working hand-in-hand with fellow master and mentor teachers and administrators to move the whole school forward.
-Her role is made possible through the implementation of the TAP System for Teacher and Student Advancement, an initiative of the National Institute for Excellence in Teaching (NIET) that provides opportunities for teacher leadership, job-embedded professional learning, educator evaluation and performance-based compensation.
+At the time of award, Katie was at Slaton Junior High School, where she was a valuable asset to the leadership team, working hand-in-hand with fellow master and mentor teachers and administrators to move the whole school forward.
+Her role was made possible through the implementation of the TAP System for Teacher and Student Advancement, an initiative of the National Institute for Excellence in Teaching (NIET) that provides opportunities for teacher leadership, job-embedded professional learning, educator evaluation and performance-based compensation.

 The TAP structure has shown to directly improve teaching methods and student performance at Slaton Junior High, where nearly 80% of the students are eligible for free or reduced-price lunch.
 Slaton Junior High’s number of Texas Education Agency distinction designations has increased from two (2015) to five (2017) out of a possible seven.
-Today, the school is ranked in the top 10% in the state for student progress and closing the achievement gap.
+The school has been ranked in the top 10% in the state for student progress and closing the achievement gap.

 Negen is the go-to person for staff on campus as well as at the district level where she is a member of the District Ed Council, Curriculum Committee and Level Leadership Team for Instruction.
 Her expertise was instrumental in a curriculum-writing initiative that aligned academic goals with state standards.
 Negen has shared her insights and experiences as a teacher leader with the national TAP network and members of the U.S. Department of Education.

-Negen earned her Bachelor of Science degree in Multidisciplinary Studies in 2007 from Texas Tech University, specializing in 4th-8th grade English, Language Arts, and Reading.
+Negen earned her M.Ed. in Curriculum and Instruction from Texas Tech University in May of 2020, and her Bachelor of Science degree in Multidisciplinary Studies in 2007 from Texas Tech University, specializing in 4th-8th grade English, Language Arts, and Reading.

 "It took me a long time to realize that [as a master teacher] I was able to effect change in so many people.
 I get to take my ideas..." (read more)